itscoltonhicks/Windows-OS-Administration/README.md

 <img width="621" alt="paste test file" src="https://github.com/user-attachments/assets/aa6a3bf8-084f-48c7-a12a-8526d2d63eac">

+I'll delete the file from the ```Documents``` folder before moving forward.

-We can also cut and paste a file.
+Next, we can cut and paste a file.
 This deletes it from its original location and brings it somewhere else.

 Right-click the ```test file``` in the ```Colton > Desktop``` folder and select "Cut."